 Awarded to an outstanding and worthy student in Math.
 Supported by Dr. Srinivasa Leelamma

 Awarded to an academically outstanding undergraduate who best exemplifies through his/her activities the promotion of a diverse campus community.
-It is awarded on an alternating basis to a Math major (2000-2001) and a Philosophy major (2001-2002) by the faculty in those departments.
+It is awarded on a rotating basis to a major in Mathematics, Philosophy, or Music by the faculty in those departments.
 Supported by an endowment established in memory of Dr. William Small by Dr. Srinivasa Leelamma and Dr. V. Lakshmikanthan.

 Awarded to an outstanding sophomore/junior Mathematics majors determined by Math GPA, overall GPA, service to the Math Department and leadership in Math Department student activities.
 Supported annually by Donald and Virginia Trasher.